oatkiller/harmony-collections/README.md

 If using node, install via:

-    npm install es-collections
+    npm install harmony-collections

-In the browser, include __es6-collection.js__ or __es6-collections.min.js__ and Map, WeakMap, Set, and HashMap will be exposed on the window. (you can also define `window.exports` which will cause them to end up there).
+In the browser, include __harmony-collection.js__ or __harmony-collections.min.js__ and Map, WeakMap, Set, and HashMap will be exposed on the window. (you can also define `window.exports` which will cause them to end up there).

 # Overview